Blast caused by illegal explosives kills at least nine in China - Xinhua

-BEIJING An explosion in northern China's Shanxi province on Saturday evening killed at least nine and injured six, state news agency Xinhua reported.
+BEIJING (Reuters) - An explosion in northern China's Shanxi province on Saturday evening killed at least nine and injured six, state news agency Xinhua reported.

 The blast occurred in a residential building and was believed to have been caused by illegally stored explosives, Xinhua said.
 An investigation was underway.